What is Anycast DNS? A Plain-Language Guide

 Anycast in One Sentence

-Anycast lets many servers share a single IP address, and the internet automatically sends each request to the nearest one.
+Anycast lets many servers share a single IP address, and the internet sends each request to the route selected by BGP policy and topology.

 That's it.
 Everything else is mechanics.